Dear reader of ADxS.org, please excuse the disruption.

 1.1.
 Dates and to-dos

 1.1.1.
-All appointments and to-dos in one place
+All appointments and to-dos in a single place

 Combination of cell phone calendar and desktop calendar (Outlook, Thunderbird…), local or online